Azure/azure-api-style-guide/docs/azure-ruleset.md

 All operations should have a default (error) response.

+### az-datetime-names-convention / az-datetime-param-names-convention

+Use an "At" suffix in names of date-time values.

 ### az-delete-response-codes

 A (non-long-running) delete operation should have a 204 response and no other 2xx response.